fan-fire/strauss-and-co/README.md

 > ⚠️ Note: This is a generic basket.
 Depending on the use case, the basket NFT can be wrapped using OpenZeppelin's Access Control to restrict spesific functions to only authorized users or roles.

+An audit for this contract is available [here](https://solidity.finance/audits/FanFireBasket/).

 ## Introduction

 The Basket NFT is a ERC721 NFT that contains multiple ERC721 NFTs.
 The Basket NFT can be used to store and trade multiple NFTs at once.
 [ERC-6551](https://eips.ethereum.org/EIPS/eip-6551) attempts to standardize something like the Basket NFT, but currenlty it is still in draft state.
 Moreover, within the FanFire ecosystem, we have a need for a Basket NFT that is compatible with the [Multiplace](https://github.com/fan-fire/multiplace) contract.
 As such, we have created our own Basket NFT that is compatible with the Multiplace contract.